ǁKhauxaǃnas: Veldschoendragers village and missionary outpost

-During the Herero and Namaqua War
+During the Herero and Nama War

-Jacob Morenga and his men used ǁKhauxaǃnas as a refuge during the Herero and Namaqua uprising 1904–07.
+Jacob Morenga and his men used ǁKhauxaǃnas as a refuge during the Herero and Nama uprising 1904–07.
 From there they launched a series of attacks against German Schutztruppe which culminated in the killing of Lieutenant Baron Nikolai von Stempel on 30 August 1904.

 Discovery

 The only historical written description of ǁKhauxaǃnas is found in the diaries of Benjamin Ridsdale and John A. Bailie from the Wesleyan Missionary Society who were missionaries in Warmbad in the 1840s.
 Ridsdale writes:

-"In front of the village is a low mountain, which is surrounded at the top by a wall, the entire length of which must be eight or ten hundred yards, low in places difficult to access, and five or six feet high in those parts that are most easily available.
-This wall, which consists of a double row of loose flat stones piled one above another, was thrown round the mountain by the Afrikaners (Orlam Afrikaners from Nama descent) at the beginning of the century."
+In front of the village is a low mountain, which is surrounded at the top by a wall, the entire length of which must be eight or ten hundred yards, low in places difficult to access, and five or six feet high in those parts that are most easily available.
+This wall, which consists of a double row of loose flat stones piled one above another, was thrown round the mountain by the Afrikaners (Orlam Afrikaners from Nama descent) at the beginning of the century.

 After their visit the place was only rediscovered in 1986 by Klaus Dierks, hobby historian and later deputy minister in the Namibian Government.
 None of the written historical records of the Orlam Afrikaners mention the place.